 - ◆ -macro-file ⟨file⟩ Extra macro definitions to be taken into account when parsing the C files.
-This uses the provided macro definitions in addition to those in the default macro file. - → -macro-file-builtins (file) Builtin macro definitions to be taken into account when parsing the C files.
-This causes the macro definitions provided in the default macro file to be ignored and the ones in the specified file to be used instead. - → -ifdef-to-if,-no-ifdef-to-if The option -ifdef-to-if represents an #ifdef in the source code as a conditional in the control-flow graph when doing so represents valid code. -no-ifdef-to-if disables this feature. -ifdef-to-if is the default. - ◆ -use-if0-code Normally code under #if 0 is ignored.
-If this option is set then the code is considered, just like the code under any other #ifdef. - -noadd-typedef-root This seems to reduce the scope of a typedef declaration found in the C code.
+This uses the provided macro definitions in addition to those in the default macro file. - → -macro-file-builtins ⟨file⟩ Builtin macro definitions to be taken into account when parsing the C files.
+This causes the macro definitions provided in the default macro file to be ignored and the ones in the specified file to be used instead. - ♦ -ifdef-to-if,-no-ifdef-to-if The option -ifdef-to-if represents an #ifdef in the source code as a conditional in the control-flow graph when doing so represents valid code. -no-ifdef-to-if disables this feature. -ifdef-to-if is the default. - ◆ -noif0-passing Normally code under #if 0 is ignored.
+If this option is set then the code is considered, just like the code under any other #ifdef.